uselagoon/lagoon/docs/using_lagoon/graphql_api.md

-# GraphQL API
+# GraphQL

 ## Connect to GraphQL API

-API interactions in Lagoon are done via GraphQL, we suggest the [GraphiQL App](https://github.com/skevy/graphiql-app) to connect.
-In order to authenticate to the API, we also need a JWT (JSON Web Token) which will authenticate you against the API via your SSH public key.
+API interactions in Lagoon are done via GraphQL, and we suggest the [GraphiQL App](https://github.com/skevy/graphiql-app) to connect.
+In order to authenticate to the API, you also need a JWT \(JSON Web Token\) which will authenticate you against the API via your SSH public key.

 To generate this token, use the remote shell via the `token` command:

 ```bash
 ssh -p [PORT] -t lagoon@[HOST] token